LupoLab/Luna.jl/README.md

 ## The low-level interface

 ## New to Julia?
 There are many resources to help you learn Julia.
-I good place to start is [Julia Academy](https://juliaacademy.com/) which has several courses for learning Julia depending on your current experience.
+A good place to start is [Julia Academy](https://juliaacademy.com/) which has several courses for learning Julia depending on your current experience.
 There are additional resources linked from the [Julia website](https://julialang.org/learning/).

+To edit and run Julia code, a very good option is the [Julia extension](https://www.julia-vscode.org/) for [Visual Studio Code](https://code.visualstudio.com/).

 ## Getting help & contributing
 If something does not work as expected, you have found a bug, or you simply want some advice, please [open a new issue](https://github.com/LupoLab/Luna/issues/new) on this GitHub repository.
 Please do not email us with problems/questions about Luna!